C2.3 Solve equations that involve multiple terms and whole numbers in various contexts, and verify solutions.

 • Is the equality true?
 How do you know?

-• How can you demonstrate this using concrete materials?
+• Can you demonstrate this with concrete materials?

-• How can you verify the equality without doing any calculations?
+• Can you verify the equality without doing any calculations?

-• How can you represent the equality using an array?
+• Can you represent the equality using a rectangular layout?

-Throughout the exploration, encourage students to generalize the equalities presented, such as, "When a number is multiplied by another number, the second number can be decomposed before it is multiplied by the first."
+Throughout the exploration, encourage students to make conjectures related to the equalities presented, such as, "When a number is multiplied by another number, the second number can be decomposed before it is multiplied by the first."

 Example